-You might never have heard of a rip current or rip tide but everyone who uses the beach should know how to identify, escape & survive a rip current, especially families.
+You might never have heard of a rip current or rip tide but everyone who uses the beach should know how to survive a rip current as well as how to identify and escape a rip current, especially families.

-If you love beach holidays, spending time at the coast or doing water sports this rip tide survival guide is a must-read for all families, beach lovers, watersports enthusiasts, surfers and wild swimmers and might just be the most important thing you ever read.
+If you love beach holidays, spending time at the coast or doing water sports this rip tide survival guide is a must-read for all families, beach lovers, watersports enthusiasts, surfers, coasteers and wild swimmers and might just be the most important thing you ever read.

-This is the second article in my things to do at the beach series, full of life-saving advice on how to safely escape a rip current along with details on how to identify one plus a really handy printable (below) to laminate and keep with your wetsuits!
+This is the second article in my things to do at the beach series, full of life-saving advice on how to safely escape a rip current along with details on how to identify one plus a really handy printable (below) to laminate and keep with your wetsReview: Iglu Kids Steamer Wetsuituits!

 What Is a Rip Tide?